gdsc-uwc/gdsc_django/README.md

 The project was codenamed as FlickBoutique, hence all project files use this codename.

+## Technologies used

+- HTML, CSS and JavaScript
+- Python with Django
+- Bootstrap
+- MS Azure for the server
+- PostgreSQL for the database

 ### File structure:

 - flickboutique - Contains all project files